Office of the Secretary, Department of Defense (DoD).

 NP Article II.
 Environmental national policy requirements.
 (December 2014)

-Section A. Cross-cutting environmental requirements
+Section A. Cross-cutting environmental requirements.
+You must:

 1. You must comply with all applicable Federal environmental laws and regulations.
 The laws and regulations identified in this section are not intended to be a complete list.